 There is a crossword puzzle and answer key, as well.
 The discussion questions could be used by any book club, really.

 And there are single point discussion pages that could be pulled separately for small groups, or for rotating groups.

 Good Afternoon Vietnam: A Civilian in the Vietnam War

 This is the story of a civilian technology engineer working with the Marines in DaNang, Vietnam, in 1968 and 1969.
 Wilhelm arrived in a blue suit and tie from a military chartered plane and finally found his back way to the USA for a company that resisted ending his work term and allowing him to come home.

 A Civilian Working in a War Zone

 The position was working with the computer technology of the time and the US Marine Corp.
 No one else from his company who had previously gone to Vietnam was available to tell him what he could expect.
 No one was there to meet his plane!

 The memories include the night sky being alive with planes circling the base, listening to a bamboo band play American military songs, learning first-hand how difficult holidays are in a war zone, whereas a civilian he was not allowed to carry a weapon.
 His volunteer position as a substitute English teacher for the South Vietnamese was protected by Marines with shotguns and side-arms.

-Also, you might like to learn how I was able to publish this book for my husband in my new UDEMY course.
+Also, you might like to learn how I was able to publish this book for my husband.
+In our sign-up area there is an option to take the course I created.
 Read the blog post at this link.